Dementia Training for Agencies & Facilities

 The medical model of dementia care used widely today is largely based on the model of “fix the patient,” yet we know there is no “fix” for dementia.
 What if we rethink our model?
 What if we focused on what people experiencing dementia can do, instead of what they cannot?
 This is the basis of the DAWN Method—strength-based approach to dementia care.
 Because, can we really be person-centered if we don’t understand what a person can and cannot do?

-Strength-based dementia training for caregivers and administrative staff
+Strength-based dementia training for care partners and administrative staff

-Everyone functions better with consistency, and that doesn’t change when dementia comes into the picture.
-You’ll see a marked increase in companionship and decrease in behaviors when everyone at your care facility or agency is using the same approach.
-With the DAWN Partner dementia training program, you can train new hires individually or enroll groups of caregivers in the course as teams—you have full control.
-Your administrative staff can complete their shortened version of the training on their own.
-The yearly subscription includes an online help video and handbook, and certificates and certification are automated, so most employees are able to complete the program without assistance.
+Everyone functions better with consistency, and that is even more true when dementia comes into the picture.
+You’ll see a marked increase in companionship and decrease in behaviors when everyone at your in-home health agency is using the same approach.
+With the DAWN Partner dementia training program, you can train new hires individually or have employee complete the training in groups.
+Most employees are able to complete the program without assistance.

 Meeting the emotional needs caused by dementia